bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive design is made for specific screen sizes while responsive adjust to all screens in a fluid way.

 2. Describe what it means to be mobile first vs desktop first.

+Design the interface for the mobile viewpoints and then adapt the page to desktop second.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It sets the font size at the root element and then allows fonts to add up by increments of 10px when using rem.

 4. How would you describe preprocessing to someone new to CSS?

+It allows the use of nesting and variables in a JS style fashion.
+It makes for better readability.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like nesting.
+It makes reading and troubleshooting code so much easier.
+I can’t say it’s trouble but I really have to think about how and why I am created parametric mixins.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.